 - The same goes for any healthcare provider.
 Non-network providers may choose to accept a PFFS plan on a case-by-case basis.

-- Also, you will continue to pay your Part B premium, plus a separate premium for your PFFS plan — if there is one.
+- Also, you will continue to pay your Part B premium, and maybe your plan’s premium too, if the provider requires so

 What separates PFFS plans from the rest is that the insurance company decides 1) how much it will pay your healthcare provider, and 2) how much you pay for a covered health service.
 With other plans, Medicare dictates these rates.